intershop/intershop-pwa/docs/guides/migrations.md

 ## From 4.2 to 5.0

+For the optional usage of a shared Redis cache we switched from the plain standard NGINX Docker image to an [OpenResty](https://openresty.org/en/) Docker image that provides more flexibility to configure the underlying NGINX.
+If the NGINX container was customized in the project it has to be checked if those customizations work in the same way with the OpenResty image.
+Without any customizations the switch should not be noticeable and does not require any adaptions.

 We renamed the input parameter 'id' to 'productListingId' for the product listing component to avoid unintentionally having more than one element with the same id in the HTML document.
 The api-token.service has been refactored and the class variables `apiToken$` and `cookieVanishes$` have got the private modifier.
 Use the public getter/setter methods to access these variables outside the class.